BackwardJet/Cron-Auto-Push/README.md

     2. Fill out the information that the script will prompt you for.
         - Here is a screenshot of the information that I would fill out for this repository:
         - ![Screenshot Cron-Auto-Push User Info Example](http://tej-vuligonda.tk/public/img/Screenshot-CronAutoPush-User-Info-Example.png)
+    3. The cronjob will now automatically be created for you.
-    3. In the future, the setup script will input a crontab for you.
-The workaround for now is to follow steps 3 and 4 in the ***Manual*** section
+    ~~In the future, the setup script will input a crontab for you.
+The workaround for now is to follow steps 3 and 4 in the ***Manual*** section~~
 * <h3>Manual: </h3>
   * Follow these steps to install the script:
     1. Edit lines 3 to 6 in auto-push.sh to the update the relevant variables